weixublog/vue-storage/README.md

 ## Describe

-> this plugin provide a easy access to operation localStorage
+> this plugin provide a easy access to operate localStorage

 ## data type